rosekamallove/lh-radiology-owa/README.md

 #### Server

-* You need to have a server running LibreHealth Toolkit at least version 2.0 with
+* You need to have a server running LibreHealth Toolkit at least version 2.0 with the following modules.
+Follow these instructions to set up the [toolkit server](https://gitlab.com/librehealth/lh-toolkit-docker) using Docker (Preferred way)

    * OpenMRS Open Web Apps Module
    * OpenMRS REST Module